Music in Me

 Did he feel alone until that moment?
 “Mom” I think He could have echoed in His mind.

 Could there have been comfort in sorrow, when the eyes of Mary and Jesus met, on the way to Calvary, despite the deep sorrow that pierced Mary’s heart and the pain that ravaged her body and soul?
 Did the noise of the crowd drown out as she tried to be strong for Him.
-She had known this moment was to come and now here, she beholds Him with a tenderness, sorrow and strength.
+She had known this moment was to come and now here, she has walked with Him, with anguish filling her heart as she watched him take painful steps forward.
+She looked on with a tenderness, sorrow and strength.
 How she wished to take His place as she took in His bruised and blood soaked face and body; His pain registered in His eyes and face as He gazed at her, which broke her heart even further.
 And she would have rushed over to Him too, if she had not been prevented.
+I say she would have gone immediately, because that was her reaction to the news of her cousin Elizabeth being pregnant and also at the feast at Cana.
+She has a heart which goes in love to those needing helping and her love is not just words but actions.
 Her heart remembered the words of Simeon and she was full of consternation to see the affliction that had come to her Son.

 Our comfort in sorrow, pray for us.

 Then, there was Simon of Cyrene, an unwilling participant, who was commanded by the soldiers to help Jesus carry His Cross, because they feared that He would die before He reached the place of His execution, and they did not want that.
-They wanted to inflict more pain.
+They wanted to inflict maximum pain and ridicule.

 This unwilling participant was converted in his encounter with Jesus Christ and became a saint through the mercy and love of God.